kshitijkumrawat20/Code-Mentor-Bot-/Report.md

 #### Key Challenges

 The most challenging task was selecting a suitable model for the project.
 The recommended models often proved to be inaccurate for the required tasks.
 I experimented with fine-tuning and training models, but the results did not meet the desired accuracy levels.
+I emphasized on developing a backend as mentioned in the guidelines rather than focusing on frontend.

 #### Model Selection